A world where people better understand, value, and safeguard freshwater biodiversity.

 Global commitments to halt this loss of freshwater biodiversity are not being met.

+Yet, freshwater ecosystems remain the most threatened, strongly affected by factors such as habitat modification, fragmentation and destruction; invasive species; overfishing; pollution; forestry practices; disease; and climate change.
 Although our understanding of global freshwater biodiversity is incomplete, we know that 1 in 3 freshwater species are threatened with extinction, and the current rates of population decline in freshwater species are twice that of marine and terrestrial life.
-Almost two thirds of the world's inland wetlands have disappeared or been severely degraded in the past century.

 Costanza et al. 2014.
 Changes in the global value of ecosystem services.
 Global Environmental Change, v.
 26, 152-158.